The Rise and Fall of the Modelo 720 Tax Form in Spain

 are saying about us?

-Our Accountants
+Our Lawyers

-Raffaele, Accountant in Spain ...
+Raffaele, Lawyer in Barcelona ...

 Raffaele is a registered lawyer in Barcelona who speaks perfect English, Spanish and Italian.
 He is an expert in intellectual property, commercial law, property law (buying and selling property), civil law, procedural law, fiscal matters and providing extrajudicial legal advice.